-Alabama secretary of state: Jones will be certified
+Alabama certifies Jones' win over Moore

 - Merrill said his office had received more than 100 reports of voter fraud and had adjudicated more than 60

-(CNN)Alabama Secretary of State John Merrill confirmed Thursday morning that Democrat Doug Jones will be certified the winner of the Alabama special Senate election despite Republican Roy Moore's refusal to concede and request for a new election.
+"Election fraud experts across the country have agreed that this was a fraudulent election," Moore wrote. "...
+I've had to fight not only the Democrats but also the Republican Senate Leadership Fund and over $50 million in opposition spending from the Washington establishment.
+I have stood for the truth about God and the Constitution for the people of Alabama."

+On Thursday morning in response to Moore's complaint, Alabama Secretary of State John Merrill had made clear Jones' victory would be certified despite the last-minute action.

 "Will this affect anything?"
-Merrill said on CNN's "New Day," referring to Moore's challenge.
+Merrill said on CNN's "New Day" Thursday morning, referring to Moore's challenge.
 "The short answer to that is no."

-Merrill said he would meet Thursday afternoon with Alabama Gov. Kay Ivey and the state Attorney General Steve Marshall to certify Jones' win, and that Jones would indeed be sworn in when the Senate returns in January.

-"We will sign the documents certifying him as the senator for the state of Alabama," Merrill said.
-"He will be sworn in by Vice President Pence on January 3 when the Senate returns."

-Merrill stressed that any citizen can come forward to bring up allegations of voter fraud that they've seen and that his office would adjudicate them.

-"Any citizen has the opportunity to submit an allegation of voter fraud that they've witnessed," Merrill said.
-"We'll investigate those."
+In a statement Thursday, Jones said he was "looking forward to going to work" in the new year.

+"As I said on election night, our victory marks a new chapter for our state and the nation," he continued.
+"I will be an independent voice and work to find common ground with my colleagues on both sides of the aisle to get Washington back on track and fight to make our country a better place for all."

 Merrill said his office had received more than 100 reports of voter fraud and had adjudicated more than 60.
-Merrill said one complaint claimed to be about a town that doesn't exist, a report he dubbed "a flat-out lie."
+Merrill said one complaint claimed to be about a town that doesn't exist, a report he dubbed "a flat-out lie," and later Thursday, he listed off a series of complaints his office had received that they determined to be unfounded.

+Shortly before Alabama was set to certify Jones' victory over Moore, the Republican's spokeswoman railed against the process and emphatically stood by the expertise undergirding the campaign's complaint.

+"If they can steal the election from Roy Moore, Governor Ivey, they can steal it from you, or Secretary of State Merrill, it can happen to you," said Moore spokeswoman Janet Porter in an interview with CNN's Dana Bash.

 Jones defeated Moore in the special election to fill the Senate seat vacated when President Donald Trump appointed Alabama's own Jeff Sessions to be attorney general.
 The ensuing election drew national attention, thanks in large part to the controversial candidacy of Moore, a Republican former judge with a history of incendiary comments and controversial actions.
 He ran a campaign largely targeting his party's leadership and drew support from former White House chief strategist Steve Bannon.